Prom Night IV: Deliver Us from Evil: Cast

+Production

+Peter Simpson hired Richard Beattie to write the script for Prom Night IV seeking a more "intellectual" and "sardonic" approach to the material than previous franchise entries.
+Simpson said the approach didn't really come through in the end and attributed his selection of director Clay Borris as a possible factor to the failure of this approach as he was typically more suited to low brow action films.

 Reception

-In a retrospective assessment of the film, critic Thomas Waugh noted that the film "milks in its own way the then recent but in fact perennial abuse scandals in the Catholic church."
+In a retrospective assessment of the film, critic Thomas Waugh noted that the film "milks in its own way the then recent but in fact perennial abuse scandals in the Catholic Church."
 Chris Parry of eFilmcritic.com said the film "beats the tar out of the second and third films in the Prom Night series, but that's kind of like beating a wheelchair kid with a rake; though it might be fun for a moment or two, it's hardly a landmark achievement."

+On Rotten Tomatoes, the films holds a 0% rating based on five reviews.